Skip to content

 return bool(value)

-date(value: dt.date | builtins.str | Unset = UNSET, /, format: builtins.str | None = None, *, disable_conversion: builtins.bool = False) -> Matcher[builtins.str]
+date(value: dt.date | builtins.str | Unset = UNSET, /, format: builtins.str | None = None, *, disable_conversion: builtins.bool = False) -> AbstractMatcher[builtins.str]

-Match a date value.
+Match a date value (string, no time component).

 PARAMETER DESCRIPTION